-- 1. Jesus was spending time with the lost.
-And two... - 2.
-Jesus was spending time with His disciples.
+- 2. Jesus was spending time with His disciples.
 He was engaged in the ministries of evangelism and edification, so much so that He ignored His own personal needs. - B. Here's how His family reacted (21).
-"When his family heard about this, they went to take charge of him, for they said, 'He is out of his mind.'"
+"When his family heard about this, they went to take charge of him, for they said, 'He is out of his mind.""

 The KJV says, "When his friends heard of it."
 The NAS refers to them as "His own people."
 The original text literally reads, "Those with Him."
 It's a Greek idiom that refers to kinsmen.
+The ESV says, "When his family heard it."
 The rest of the story makes it clear that the ones making the charge in verse 21 are the same ones that arrived at the house in verse 31, the latter verse specifically identifying them as Jesus' mother and brothers.

-Verse 21 indicates that Jesus' family members, who are living in Nazareth, hear the news about what their kinsman is doing in Capernaum.
+Verse 21 indicates that Jesus' family members, who live in Nazareth, hear the news about what their kinsman is doing in Capernaum.
 Their response is twofold.

 1. They tried to stop Him.
-To do so they set out to make the thirty mile trip from Nazareth to Capernaum (they won't arrive until verse 31).
+To do so, they set out to make the thirty mile trip from Nazareth to Capernaum (apparently, they didn't arrive until verse 31).
 And why did they go?
 They apparently thought He was working too much, that He was ignoring His personal and physical needs for food and rest.
-Mark says they determined to "take charge of Him," indicating they planned to take Jesus home with them and force Him to get some rest.
+Mark says they determined to "take charge of Him," indicating they planned to take Jesus home with them and force Him to get some rest.3

 In fact, they concluded the overwork had taken a toll on His mental stability.
-Simply put...